What is PCIT Therapy? A Parent’s Guide to How PCIT Works

 PCIT stands for Parent Child Interaction Therapy.
-PCIT was originally developed in the 1970s by psychologist Sheila Eyberg to treat young children ages 2 to 7 years old with moderate to severe behavior problems.
-Since then, decades of research have supported and expanded the PCIT model, leading to multiple adaptations designed for different age groups and mental health needs (e.g., PCIT-Toddlers, PCIT-Older Child, PCIT-CALM for anxiety, PCIT-ED for mood concerns).
+PCIT was developed in the 1970s by psychologist Sheila Eyberg.
+It was originally designed to treat moderate to severe behavior problems in children 2 to 7 years old.
+Since then, researchers have supported and expanded the PCIT model.
+Now, PCIT adaptations are available for ages 0-11 and different mental health needs:

-PCIT was developed out of a combination of attachment theory and social learning theory.
+PCIT therapy was developed by combining attachment theory and social learning theory.

-Social Learning Theory is all about how children learn their own behavior through watching and experiencing others.
-Each version of PCIT involves coaching parents to use skills modelling appropriate emotion regulation, consistent expectations and limit-setting, teaching age-appropriate cooperation, and celebrating progress towards learning.
+Social Learning Theory explains how children learn behaviors through watching and experiencing others.
+Each version of PCIT involves coaching parents to model appropriate emotion regulation.
+Parents learn how to offer consistent expectations and limit-setting while teaching age-appropriate cooperation.
+Most importantly, PCIT celebrates progress towards learning for both parents and kids.

 How Does PCIT Work?